qtrinh/qpipeline/POLYPHEN2-WHESS.md

 tar xvfj polyphen-2.2.2-whess-2011_12.tab.tar.bz2
 ```

 There are two files associated with each transcript ( *features.tab and *scores.tab ) so they need to be combined to create the WHESS database.
+There is a total of ~45,000 transcripts so the instructions below need to be paralellized.
 Go into the extracted directory ( polyphen-2.2.2-whess-2011_12 ) and create a directory called 'database'

 ```
 cd polyphen-2.2.2-whess-2011_12